20tzwiller/Class-Notes-and-Homework/README.md

 Scraping and Sentiment: A script that scrapes a wrestling website and tries to ascertain the sentiment of the comments

 Web-Scraping Homework: A script that scrapes a wrestling website and aggregates the data

+Networks Labs: Exploring the tools in iGraph to understand how network nodes interact with one another and how information can be spread